 Forms of Assessment

-In the fall semester 2020, the form of assessment has been changed from six-hour written examination to eight-hour take-home exam, as a measure to prevent transmission of the corona virus.
-All aids/support materials are allowed during the take-home exam.
+In the spring semester 2021, the form of assessment has been changed from school exam to a 6-hour written examination from home + 1 hour technical time, as a measure to prevent transmission of the corona virus.

 Examination Support Material

 In the spring semester 2021, all aids are permitted during the exam, provided a correct use of sources.
 It goes without saying that the text that is delivered is the student¿s own.
 UiB uses Urkund for electronic plagiarism control of submitted student answers.

 The grading scale is A-F, where F is a fail.

 Spring.
 Students with valid approvals on their mandatory assignments may also be assessed in the fall semester.

 The reading list is taken from a modern French grammar as well as from linguistic journals.